HAWC Study of the Ultra-High-Energy Spectrum of MGRO J1908+06: Results

 There are also differences between HAWC and other air shower arrays.
 Note the Milagro result (magenta point).
 The ARGO spectrum~\citep{ARGO} agrees with the HAWC spectrum at the very lowest energies but quickly begins to diverge as the energy increases.
 It is interesting to note that the LHAASO result~\citep{lhaaso2} agrees with the HAWC result relatively well, especially at the highest energies.

-The source of this difference can be attributed to differences between the morphologies assumed by the other experiments.
+The source of this difference can be attributed to differences between the morphologies assumed by the other observatories.
 HAWC is unique in using a diffusion model, which has a long tail.
 If the HAWC data is instead fit assuming a Gaussian morphology with the extent fixed to the IACT extent (here, 0.44 degrees is used to match the VERITAS extent), the discrepancy disappears (see the blue curve in Figure \ref{fig:comparison2}).
+In this study, the right ascension and declination are left fixed to the 3HWC coordinates.
 Due to their background estimation methods and morphological assumptions, IACTs are not sensitive to the long, extended tails of the gamma-ray emission.
 This may affect their physics conclusions.

 The HAWC Gaussian flux points are consistent with the HAWC diffusion flux points above 100 TeV.
 This will be important in the Modeling section (section \ref{sec:modeling}) where these data points are used to draw conclusions.